Ban on Yasin Malik’s Jammu and Kashmir Liberation Front extended for another five years

 The home ministry also banned four factions of the Jammu and Kashmir Peoples League – JKPL (Mukhtar Ahmed Waza), JKPL (Bashir Ahmad Tota), JKPL (Ghulam Mohammad Khan) and JKPL (Aziz Sheikh) led by Yaqoob Sheikh – under the Unlawful Activities Prevention Act.

-The home ministry said that these outfits threatened India's integrity by promoting, aiding and abetting the secession of Jammu and Kashmir through terrorism.
+The Centre said that these outfits threatened India's integrity by promoting, aiding and abetting the secession of Jammu and Kashmir through terrorism.

 On Wednesday, the government set up a tribunal headed by a Delhi High Court judge Navin Chawla to assess whether there were sufficient grounds to continue the ban on the Jamaat-e-Islami Jammu and Kashmir, which was designated as an unlawful organisation in February 2019.